dmx-systems/dmx-documentation/docs/user.rst

 -----------------

 The second tab is called "Related".
-It lists *all* topics related to your selection:
+It lists *all* items related to your selection:

 * On top, you can see the number of related items and the sort order.
 By default the list is sorted by topic type.
 In the example below you can see that the selected person is related to an organization, to the person's name, to a publication, to the topic type "Person", to the topic map you are working on and to the workspace you are in.
 This means that you can navigate your content and your data model in the same place.
 (You will learn more about these concepts in the section about :ref:`Modelling<user-modelling>`.)
 * Additionally, every list item contains information about the association type between the selected person and the other items, e.g. their role in the organization, or that this person is an instance of the topic type person.

 .. image:: _static/detail-panel-related-tab.jpg

-* Depending on what are searching you might want to change the sort order.
+* Depending on what are searching for you might want to change the sort order.
 If you select "Association Type" in the upper drop-down menu you get a different view onto the same data: Think of a working situation where you look for all publications the selected person wrote or for all organizations that person is related to.
 You could list them with the sort order "Association Type" as shown here:

 .. image:: _static/detail-panel-related-tab-sort-order.jpg